The Washington Monument

 - Cardboard or flat sticks

 Step 1: Ask children if they've ever heard of George Washington.
 Record responses in the appropriate row of the chart.

 Step 2: Read over responses with children.

 Step 3: Tell students that they are going to find out more about George Washington.
-Read a book such as Meet George Washington or A Picture Book of George Washington to the class.
+Read a book such as Meet George Washington or A Picture Book of George Washington by David Adler to the class.

 Step 4: After reading, ask children if they can add more information to the chart.
 Review what children know about George Washington by reading through the chart.